 Who will teach the classroom sessions?

 Classroom sessions will be taught by LaunchX staff, as well as by experienced entrepreneurs, business professionals, and university instructors.
-Take a look at each university’s page on our website for some examples of guest speakers who have spoken at that location previously.

 Will there be homework or graded assignments?